watari3/GitBucket-Wiki/Installation-on-ubuntu-16.04-with-oracle_java8---tomcat8---mysql---proper-apache_proxy.md

 # Installation on ubuntu 16.04 with tomcat8 + mysql + proper apache proxy

 This is basically copy-paste from http://blog.sjas.de/posts/gitbucket-installation-howto-ubuntu-1604-java8-tomcat8-apache-mysql.html which I wrote for myself.
-Since I quote mysql, it's not stolen. ;)
+Since I quote myself, it's not stolen. ;)

 ## goal